cjtkoenig/pbpm_transformer_benchmark/README.md

 ## Datasets and Preprocessing
 - Place raw CSV logs in data/raw with at least columns case:concept:name, concept:name, and timestamps where required.
 - Preprocessing runs on first use and caches under data/processed/.
-- Two attribute modes: minimal (activities only) and extended (if model supports attributes).
+- if model supports attributes such as resources we use it.

 Manage preprocessing
 ```bash